rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 This folder contains all the source code required for the migration and validation of the gen1 and gen2 data.

- **Note** : To avoid security warning error --> Open the zip folder , right click and Goto properties --> General --> Check unblock option under security section.
+ **Note** : To avoid security warning error --> Right click on the zip folder downloaded , Goto properties --> General --> Check unblock option under security section.

 The downloaded src folder will contain below listed contents :